buzzdecafe/buzzdecafe.github.com/_posts/2018-04-10-no-promises-are-not-monads.md

     const f = p => p.then(n => n * 2)

 In this example `f` is a function from `Promise Number -> Promise Number`.
 Let's plug in a `Promise Number` for `a` to match up with the expected input for `f`.
-When we can evaluate the expression:
+Then we can evaluate the expression:

     const a = Promise.resolve(1)
     const output = Promise.resolve(a).then(f)